sohailshams/fitness-home/README.md

 The color scheme of the website is kept fairly simple to make it attractive and appealing for the users.
 - Dark blue color **#12375a** is used for headings, text and button background in the website.
 - Light grey color **#f8f9fa** is used as a background color of navbar and footer to make navigation links and buttons prominenet.
-- White color **fafafa** is used as a background color of the rest of the page so that products and the information can be displayed clearly.
+- White color **#fafafa** is used as a background color of the rest of the page so that products and the information can be displayed clearly.
 - Red color **#e84610** is used in the breadcrum on landing page, in the delete button and in hover effect.

 #### Animation

-- Animate in scroll library is also used you give nice effect on merchandise, exercise plans and nutrition plans.
+- Animate in scroll library is also used to give nice effect on merchandise, exercise plans and nutrition plans.

 #### Hover Effect

 - Background color changes to red color **#e84610** when hover over the buttons.
+- The color of the nav links and social media links also changes to red color **#e84610** when hovering over them.
 - Cursor also changes to hand pointer when hover over buttons.
+- Hovering over the free membership breadcrum on landing page, cursor changes to **no-drop**.

 ## Wireframes